awsdocs/aws-elemental-mediatailor-user-guide/doc_source/integrating-cdn-standard.md

 Create an AWS Elemental MediaTailor configuration that maps the domains of the CDN routing behaviors to the origin server and to the ad storage location\.
 Enter the domain names in the configuration as follows:
 + For **CDN content segment prefix**, enter the CDN domain from the behavior that you created to route content requests to the origin server\.
 In the manifest, MediaTailor replaces the content segment URL prefix with the CDN domain\.

-  For example, for the following settings:
+  For example, consider the following settings\.
   + **Video content source** in the MediaTailor configuration is `http://origin.com/contentpath/`
   + **CDN content segment prefix** is `https://CDN_Hostname/`